GitGuardian/ggshield/README.md

     - Generic Password
 ```

-## Updating a v1 configuration file
+## Migrating a v1 configuration file

-To update a v1 configuration file to a v2 configuration file, follow these steps:
+If you have a v1 configuration file, you can run `ggshield config migrate` to let ggshield migrate it for you.
+The command modifies the configuration file in place, but it keeps the previous version as a `.gitguardian.yaml.old` file.

+Alternatively, you can follow these steps to migrate your configuration file manually:

 1. Add a `version: 2` entry.
 2. If the configuration file contains an `all-policies` key, remove it: it's no longer supported.